April 5, 2017

 It may sound obvious, but you have to make sure you remember that all of your product pages on Amazon must use different content than you’re using on your own e-commerce website.
 Because they are two different search engines a common mistake businesses make is using the same content, the most common example being the description, but this can actually still cause duplicate content issues.

 After reading this if you are still having trouble or if you would rather have someone do it for you, there are numerous consultants that specialize in full service Amazon sales optimization and management.
-Our friends at Channel Supply Experts do just that.
+Our friends at Channel Supply Experts are expert Amazon consultants.
 In fact they are all former Amazon employees, so who better to have help you grow your Amazon presence.

 Is your traffic declining?
 Are you not generating enough leads or sales?
 We’ve been growing businesses since 2009, let us do it for you!Schedule a Consultation